jpleunes/rcpspt-exact/README.md

 ## References
 **The SMT encoding (input into Yices 2 SMT solver through the provided C API) is wholly based on a paper by M. Bofill et al. (2020):<br />**
-M. Bofill et al. “SMT encodings for Resource-Constrained Project Scheduling Problems”.
+M. Bofill et al. "SMT encodings for Resource-Constrained Project Scheduling Problems".
 In:
 _Computers & Industrial Engineering_ 149 (2020). doi: https://doi.org/10.1016/j.cie.2020.106777.

 **This encoder program was tested on (and the parser was designed for) instances that were generated as part of a paper by S. Hartmann (2013):<br />**